HandyBananaMan/GMESagaSaved/Superstonk/2021-07-14/DD/posts_markdown/A_Castle_of_Glass_-_Game_On_Anon.md

 Imagine an economy where there is no longer a middle man, by which I mean the modern-day banking system as we know it.
 Ask yourself, if you had the ability to choose a completely different system, where the ***power of decision-making and investing potential lies in your hands, and not in that of some middle-man who would rather use it for his own personal benefit at the cost of YOUR losses, would you use it?***

-Unlikely, I'd say.
+Quite ***likely***, I'd say.
 Unless you enjoy getting hoed by greedy scumbags, but you probably wouldn't have made it this far in this post had that been the case.
 This leaves us to the ultimate question, *what exactly is RC doing?*

 Based on everything I've shown you, **He's planning on cutting out the middle-man.** These modern-day Big Banks and pretty much every other financial institution from the SEC to the Fed have been laying in bed together for decades.
 In doing so, they thrived within their castle while the rest of humanity continued to struggle, often unable to make even our most *basic* ends meet.